 Off-campus, I’m often involved in diocesan programs or as a speaker on theological topics.
 Activities outside the classroom are an essential part of my self-understanding as a theologian, and I try to seek them out whenever possible, because theological study ultimately exists in order to serve the Church’s life and evangelization.
 There’s a book with my name on it, Receiving the Bible in Faith: Historical and Theological Exegesis, and a more full statement of my professional background is in my Curriculum Vitae (available upon request).

-I live in the city of Mount Holly, with my wife Emily, our dog Lilly, and our cats Loki and George.
+I live in the city of Belmont, with my wife Emily, our dog Lilly, and our cats: Lola, Loki, and George.
 (And still in spirit: Cola of happy memory.)
 As this site indicates, I love playing with technology which helps me on tech-related college committees.
 I’m a long-time SF & fantasy fan, formed among other things by Tolkien, Fritz Leiber, and C.S.
 Lewis.
 I’ve acted with the Abbey Players theater company at the college; my roles have been Fluellen in Henry V, Perry Stewart in Royal Family, Artemidorus in Julius Caesar, Lucentio in Taming of a Shrew, Archbishop Cranmer in Man for All Seasons, Ross in Macbeth, John Graunt in The Living, and Adam in As You Like It.